The Story of International Travellers' Hostel

 Namastē & Welcome!

-A Hostel Designed for Independent Backpackers
+Hostel Designed for Independent Backpackers

-For a special city like Varanasi, we highly recommend walking or riding a cycle-rickshaw through the streets for the best and most authentic India adventure.
-Our printed-out map in the Common Room of the hostel also has recommended walks from ITH to the old city outlined.
+For a special city like Varanasi we highly recommend taking a walk or riding a cycle-rickshaw through its streets that resemble a real life video game for a boatload of thrillingly authentic India adventures.
+Our print map in the Common Room of the hostel also has recommended walks from ITH to the old city outlined.
 There is really only one way to discover a place – go out and see it for yourself.
 Be on your own.
-Soak up the experiences – first-hand and unbiased.
-A true wanderer has to find his own path through a new place.
+Soak up the experiences – first-hand and unbiased!

 A true wanderer has to find his or her own path through a new place.